 Other options offer “guaranteed” funds, and some are even safer than money orders.

 A wire transfer is an electronic transfer of guaranteed funds.
 Again, sellers can be confident—even more confident than if they receive a money order—that they’re getting paid.
-Wire transfers are more expensive (about $35 in many cases) and more cumbersome, but they can’t be faked or canceled like money orders.
-Learn more about using wire transfers to send money.
+Wire transfers are more expensive (about $30 to $40 in many cases) and more cumbersome, but they can’t be faked or canceled like money orders.

 Electronic payments of non-guaranteed funds are also an option.
 If you’re just paying bills, your bank’s online bill payment service can send funds almost anywhere—often for free.
 Even if you don’t have a bank account, many prepaid debit cards offer the same service, or you can pay using your card number.
 Online services and apps can also send money (preferably only to people you trust) at no charge.

 Personal checks, while old-fashioned, are often good enough.
 Billers like utility companies and phone service providers still accept personal checks.
-Online sellers and others (such as strangers you deal with on Craigslist) might request a money order for added security.
+Online sellers and might request a money order for added security.

 Watch for Scams

 Money orders are traditionally considered safe, but they can be used in fraud.
 In fact, the perception that they are safe is exactly what makes them perfect for scams.

 Watching for common red flags can help you avoid trouble.
 To be safe: